dfinity/motoko/design/scoped-await.md

 ```
 Notice that the context transitions from `AsyncCap<X>` to `AwaitCap<X>` to allow awaits from within `e`.

-Applying the sugar below, which implicitly introduces scope parameters in types and terms we get the more manageable:
+Applying the sugar above, which implicitly introduces scope parameters in types and terms we get the more manageable:

 ```
 E; _ |- shared? f<Ys>(x:T) : async U { e } :